morgan-jaouni/First-Project---SIMS-Game/README.md

 ### Spongebob SIMS

-##### The goal of this project was to create a SIMS like game where you can interact and keep a pet alive.
+##### The goal of this project was to create a SIMS like game where the user can interact with a pet to keep it alive.

 ### USER STORIES